jabbermouth/blog/docs/Technology/Other/2022-11-12-Trunk-based-development-with-release-branches.md

 # Trunk-based development with release branches

 ***I would no longer advocate this approach, in favour of releasing from trunk directly.
-I'll link to an updated article once available.***
+For my latest thinking, please see my [engineering approach article](2024-04-24-Engineering-approach.md).***

 There are many ways to develop software and different ways to use branches within that workflow.
 This article outlines one such approach which is centred around trunk-based development with release branches to get code out to production.